Regulatory Offices where researchers can find assistance:

 A law, popularly known as "HIPAA" (the Health Insurance Portability and Accountability Act of 1996), requires that the University establish policies and procedures to ensure the confidentiality and the security of protected health information.
 This office helps review protocols using protected information in order to prevent breaches, as well as handles compliance issues arising when breaches occur.

-Research, scholarship, employment, travel, and other activities of the University of Colorado Denver may be subject to export control laws.
+Research, scholarship, employment, travel, and other activities may be subject to export control laws.
 Export control laws are promulgated by the United States government and are administered by various Federal agencies including the Department of Commerce, the Department of State, and the Department of Treasury Office of Foreign Assets Control.
 The Export Controls Office is available to help faculty and staff navigate through these complex rules and regulations to ensure compliance with export control requirements.

 Integrity is at the center of all research, in order for the scientific “record” to be trustworthy, and in order for those practicing and producing science to feel valued at the workplace and in society.
 Besides handling allegations of misconduct, information and training toward greater awareness of ethical situations and Responsible Conduct of Research are provided.